 Alfredo Cassano is co-author of more than 70 scientific papers published in international journals, two patents and four books on membrane science and technology.

-Senior Researcher, Institute on Membrane Technology (ITM) of the Italian National Research Council (CNR), Italy
+Senior Researcher, Institute on Membrane Technology, Italian National Research Council, Italy

 Dr. Alberto Figoli obtained his PhD degree at Membrane Technology Group, Twente University (Enschede, The Netherlands) in 2001.
 He graduated in Food Science and Technology at the Agriculture University of Milan 1996.
 Since December 2001, he has a permanent position as Researcher at Institute on Membrane Technology (ITM-CNR) in Rende (CS), Italy.